5 Written questions

 - d A subatomic particle w/ a negative charge.

 - e The sum of the number of protons and neutrons in its nucleus.

-What are the three types of chemical bonds? → Formed when a particularly positive atom from one polar molecule is attracted to the partially negative atoms in another molecule.
+What is a hydrogen bond? → Formed when a particularly positive atom from one polar molecule is attracted to the partially negative atoms in another molecule.

 The number of shells an atom has depends on what? → the number of electrons it has.